helloworlder8/computer_vision/docs/en/guides/yolo-performance-metrics.md

 - **Situation:** mAP and F1 Score are suboptimal, but while Recall is good, Precision isn't.

-- **Interpretation & Action:** There might be too many incorrect detections.
+- **Interpretation & Action:** There might be too many incorrect predn.
 Tightening confidence thresholds could reduce these, though it might also slightly decrease recall.

 ### Case 2